 Before being graduated with the Master of Divinity in Professional Counseling, a student must satisfy the following requirements:

 1. A total of 96 graduate semester hours of which at least 51 semester hours must be taken at Amridge University.

-2. Complete all required coursework including the specified practicum and clinical training courses.
-This requirement includes the accumulation and documentation of at least 600 hours of face-to-face clinical experience.
-Of these 600 hours, a minimum of 500 must be client contact, and a minimum of 100 must be concurrent supervision of that client contact with an approved supervisor, for a minimum ratio of 1 hour of supervision for each 5 hours of client contact.
-The coursework must include a minimum of 36 semester credit hours in bible or divinity courses.
+2. Complete all required coursework including the specified practicum and clinical courses.
+This requirement includes the accumulation and documentation of at least a minimum of 700 total clock hours.
+Of these 700 total clock hours, a minimum of 280 must be direct client contact, and a minimum of 105 hours must be concurrent supervision of that direct client contact with an approved supervisor, for a minimum ratio of 1 hour of supervision for each 5 hours of direct client contact;

 4. Pass the respective Comprehensive Examination as specified within this publication.
 The Comprehensive Examination serves as the Program Exit Examination.

 5. Complete an Amridge University Degree Completion Application.
 The properly completed and signed application must be submitted no later than the first day of classes of the semester prior to the semester the student plans to graduate.
 Following this schedule permits the University to conduct a full audit of the respective student’s records to make sure that all courses, programs, and respective graduation requirements have been met.
 Students having any questions regarding the Degree Completion Application should contact the Registrar’s Office.

 Important Licensure Details

 In compliance with the U.S. Department of Education and the National Council for State Authorization Reciprocity Agreement (NC-SARA), Amridge University provides information pertaining to the Master of Arts in Marriage and Family Therapy, Master of Divinity in Marriage and Family Therapy, Master of Arts in Professional Counseling, and Master of Divinity in Professional Counseling degree programs as it relates to licensure within each state.